fullreset/webview/README.md

 # Important Note

-This repository is a tepomporary "bookmark"; it will be deleted [eventually] once the issues that concern me are corrected.
+This repository is a temporary "bookmark"; it will be deleted [eventually] once the issues that concern me are corrected.

 Rust bindings: